ASSOCIATION FOR SOCIAL ECONOMICS RECORDS, 1941-[ongoing], 2.2 feet.

-PROJECT EQUALITY INC. RECORDS, 1971-2007, ca. 20.0 feet (unprocessed).
+PROJECT EQUALITY, INC. RECORDS, 1971-2007, 3.9 feet.

 Records of a national program (originally a service of the National Catholic Conference for Interracial Justice) sponsored by religious denominations, non-profit organizations,

 RAUCH, H. HERMAN, LABOR ARBITRATION CASE FILES, 1939-1978, 42.0 feet.

 Documentation for more than 600 arbitration cases heard by Herman Rauch, most in Wisconsin and the upper Midwest.
 Included are notes; supporting reports and briefs; recordings,